 Before approving a lease, HACC shall inspect the dwelling unit for compliance with NSPIRE standard.
 All inspections of units shall be conducted within 7 to 10 calendar days of the date the unit will be ready for inspection, as documented on the RFTA packet.

 HACC uses an electronic inspection system to conduct NSPIRE standard inspections.
 Copies of the failed inspection report shall be mailed or emailed to the Landlord and Family.
-A report for every inspection shall be prepared and maintained in the Family’s file in the Section 8 division.
+A report for every inspection shall be prepared and maintained in the Family’s file in the HCVdivision.
 Each report shall specify the defects or deficiencies, if any, which must be corrected by the Landlord before the HAP contract will be executed.

 Initial Inspection